How important is your garden path?

 However, the S shaped path is an important design tool, especially for long, thin town gardens.

 I’ve seen some beautifully simple garden path edging.
 My absolute favourite is at Rosemary Alexander’s Sandhill home.

 If you have more than one garden path, think about whether you want them to be different or to match.
 The garden we disliked (at the beginning of this post) had a number of different ugly paths – some were cheap concrete pavers and others were harsh red brick.

-In contrast, the Salutation in Sandwich is a garden of a similar size.
+In contrast, the Salutation in Sandwich (formerly a hotel and now closed) is a garden of a similar size.
 Its garden paths are harmonious.
 They’re in red brick, which reflects the red brick of the main house.